mtorpey/wooden-ships/2-basic.md

 ### B. Boarding Procedure

-1. Ships which have formed "OBP\'s" during the Boarding Preparation Phase must now attempt to have their "0BP\'s" board and capture by melee the opposing enemy ships to which they have been ordered.
-Only "OBP\'s" initiate melee.
+1. Ships which have formed "OBP's" during the Boarding Preparation Phase must now attempt to have their "0BP's" board and capture by melee the opposing enemy ships to which they have been ordered.
+Only "OBP's" initiate melee.
-2. If two opposing ships are simultaneously sending "OBP\'s" to capture each other, both parties must melee.
+2. If two opposing ships are simultaneously sending "OBP's" to capture each other, both parties must melee.
 3. If one of the opposing ships has ordered a "DBP", melee occurs if she is attacked by an "OBP".
 If the other ship has a "DBP",